How to take care of your batik art

 Do not iron directly

-If needed, place a cloth over the batik and use low heat, but avoid ironing waxed areas.
+If needed, place a cloth or oven paper under and over the batik and use low heat when ironing.